elastic/elasticsearch-py/docs/reference/dsl_how_to_guides.md

 * `mapping`: optional instance of `Mapping` class to use as base for the mappings created from the fields on the document class itself.

-Any attributes on the `Meta` class that are instance of `MetaField` will be used to control the mapping of the meta fields (`_all`, `dynamic` etc).
-Just name the parameter (without the leading underscore) as the field you wish to map and pass any parameters to the `MetaField` class:
+Any attributes on the `Meta` class that are instance of `MetaField` will be used to control the mapping of the meta fields (`_all`, `dynamic` and so on).
+Name the parameter (without the leading underscore) as the field you wish to map and pass any parameters to the `MetaField` class:

 ```python
 class Post(Document):